 REST stands for Representational State Transfer.
 It relies on a stateless, client-server, cacheable communications protocol, commonly HTTP or HTTPS.

-RESTful APIs allow “consumers” to progress through an application by selecting links (resources), such as /product/vase/, and specific HTTP operations (methods) such as GET or DELETE, resulting in the next resource (representing the next state of the application) being transferred to the consumer for its use.
+RESTful APIs allow “consumers” to progress through an application by selecting links (resources), such as /product/vase/, and specific HTTP operations (methods) such as GET, DELETE, POST or PATCH, resulting in the next resource (representing the next state of the application) being transferred to the consumer for its use.
 “Learn REST” is one of many helpful tutorials for learning more about REST APIs.

 What’s more, administrators use the RESTful Kong Admin API to deploy and manage Kong, add APIs, configure consumers and more.